thelfer/tfel/docs/web/StandardElastoViscoPlasticityBrick-PorousPlasticity.md

 abstract: |
-  This report describes the implementation of porous (visco-)plastic behaviours that may be used to describe ductile failure of metals or the viscoplasticity of nuclears fuels.
+  This report describes the implementation of porous (visco-)plastic behaviours that may be used to describe ductile failure of metals or the viscoplasticity of nuclear fuels.

   Aside from the standard implicit scheme, this report describes a new implicit scheme based on a staggered approach.
 The presented algorithms have been introduced in the